 Wood Deck Railing Cost

 The cost of a wood deck railing varies depending on the type of wood.
 The cheapest wood you can use for your deck railing is pine.
-The best and expensive wood types you can use for your railings are cedar, mahogany, and redwood.
+The best and most expensive wood types you can use for your railings are cedar, mahogany, and redwood.

 An advantage of using wood is that it is inexpensive.
 On the other hand, wood railings need extensive regular maintenance.
 Depending on the type of wood you choose, you may have to replace your deck before it gets to its expected expiration.
 Making it an expensive material to use in the long term.